Wdavery/minuimus.pl/README.md

 - `poppler-utils` - required for PDF processing
 - `qpdf` - required for PDF processing
 - `zip` - required for ZIP-derived format processing
-- `zpaq` - required for ZPAQ processing, also see below
+- `zpaq` - required for ZPAQ processing

 ##### Additional `--options` Core Dependencies
+If an option requires a dependency from [Core Dependencies](#core-dependencies) it is omitted here
 - `brotli` - required for `--omni-<ext>`
 - `bzip2` - required for `--omni-<ext>`
 - `file` - required for `--fix-ext` and `cbr-cbz`